microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 2.0.md

 ## Read-only properties and index signatures

-A property or index signature can now be declared with the `readonly` modifier is considered read-only.
+A property or index signature can now be declared with the `readonly` modifier.

 Read-only properties may have initializers and may be assigned to in constructors within the same class declaration, but otherwise assignments to read-only properties are disallowed.